Import skills, libraries and jobs

 3. On the bottom right, click START IMPORT.

-If the import has the status PENDING, this means we are currently handling a large amount of imports.
-There is no need to recreate an import, and you can safely leave the page.
+If the import has the status PENDING, this means we are handling a large amount of imports.
+You do not need to recreate the import and can safely leave the page.

 Edit skills, libraries or jobs

-You can use the CSV import to edit libraries, skills or jobs in bulk, or edit the settings of a skill in a job (for example: its expected level), or the settings of a skill in a user profile (for example: its assessor, assessed level or comment).
+You can use the CSV import to edit libraries, skills, jobs, the expected level of a skill in a job, the assessor/assessed level or comment of a skill in a user profile, or the skills associated to a course or path, and their level.

-The process is identical to importing them: the new values will replace the old ones.
+The process is identical to importing them: the new values will replace the old ones (leave the cell blank if you want to remove all values).

 2. Fill in the second sheet with the updated values.